The best photo is often the difference is as clear as Night and Day

 Christmas Trees and Cameras have something in common

-Both Christmas trees and cameras do better with tripods that support them and hold them steady.
+Christmas trees and cameras do better with tripods that support and hold them steady.

-Now for the past few weeks I have been testing the Fujifilm X E2 camera.
-Lately I was taking Christmas tree ornaments and enjoying using the Wifi to help upload the JPEGs quickly through my iPad using the Camera App you can download.
+I have been testing the Fujifilm X-E2 camera for the past few weeks.
+Lately, I have been taking Christmas tree ornaments and enjoying using the Wi-Fi to upload the JPEGs quickly through my iPad using the Camera App, which you can download.

-I also was taking portraits which I posted on the blog earlier.
-What I noticed right away was my pictures were not as sharp with the Christmas tree ornaments as compared to the studio.
-Well of course the ƒ-stop was greater, but really the sharpness issue was with camera motion.
+I also took portraits, which I posted on the blog earlier.
+I immediately noticed that my pictures were not as sharp with the Christmas tree ornaments as those in the studio.
+Of course, the ƒ-stop was greater, but the sharpness issue was with camera motion.

 Sure the Fuji camera has vibration reduction, but even when this is flawless a camera on a tripod cannot be beaten.